We ask GP and personal trainer Dr Hazel Wallace for the science behind exercise and find out if it really is the key to living longer.

 “A group of researchers from New Zealand and the UK recently coined the term ‘exercise snacking’, which means fitting exercise in as often as you can throughout the day – whether it’s playing with your kids, running up the stairs or going for a brisk walk before dinner.
 After looking at two groups of type 2 diabetics, the researchers found that those who did three 10-minutes bursts of exercise throughout the day, compared to those who did 30 minutes all in one go, had better control over their blood sugar levels.

 “Not only do we have to think about moving more, but sitting less,” explains Dr Wallace.
 “If you do exercise in the morning, but sit down all day and don’t do anything else, you’re not getting all the benefits from exercise.”

 Is it ever too late to start exercising?

 The recommended NHS guidelines (150 minutes of moderate aerobic activity and two sessions of strength exercise) are still the same for adults over the age of 65.
 “If you are generally fit and have no health conditions that limit your mobility then it is safe to exercise until any age,” says Dr Wallace.
 “Though if you’re ever worried, always speak to your GP.”

 “As you get older, muscle-strengthening exercises become increasingly important for your bone health – particularly in women who are going through or have gone through the menopause.
 These can be body weight exercises you can do at home – whether it’s squats, push-ups against the wall or doing dips on a chair.”

 “To all my older patients, I always recommend carrying the shopping bags, doing the gardening and pushing your grandchild’s pram.
-Or lifting anything that is a little bit difficult for you to.
+Or lift anything that is a little bit difficult for you to.
 Exercise has no age limit!”

 A final word…